Man with briefcase stepping from low risk to high risk

 One of the defining characteristics of the new world of work is the pace of technological change.

-While, on the one hand, this opens up many exciting opportunities, the rapid pace of technological change can be a source of disruption.
+While this opens up many exciting opportunities, the rapid pace of technological change can also be a source of disruption.

 New technologies such as artificial intelligence, blockchain or 5G could transform your industry overnight.
 As a startup, keeping ahead of the curve or gaining a better technological match with a new technology can provide a competitive edge.